typelevel/cats-effect/site/src/main/mdoc/testing/index.md

 Sometimes you'll want to write a test that acquires a Resource before the suite and releases it after.
 For example, spinning up a database.

 With the Weaver test framework, this is supported [using cats-effect `Resource`](https://disneystreaming.github.io/weaver-test/docs/resources) out of the box.

+[distage-testkit](https://izumi.7mind.io/distage/distage-testkit) test framework extends the usefulness of `Resource` further, allowing to designate resources to be acquired only once globally for all test suites or for a subset of test suites. ([Resource Reuse - Memoization](https://izumi.7mind.io/latest/snapshot/distage/distage-testkit.html#resource-reuse-memoization))

 For other test frameworks that use imperative "hook"-style methods (such as scalatest's `BeforeAndAfterAll` mixin), you can use [`allocated`](https://typelevel.org/cats-effect/api/cats/effect/Resource.html#allocated[G[x]%3E:F[x],B%3E:A](implicitF:cats.effect.Bracket[G,Throwable]):G[(B,G[Unit])])